Mary and Max: Plot

-Inspired by her friendship with Max, Mary studies psychology at university, writing her doctoral dissertation on Asperger syndrome with Max as her case study.
-She plans to have her dissertation published as a book, but when Max receives a copy from her, he is infuriated, believing that she has taken advantage of his condition, which he sees as an integral part of his personality and not a disability that needs to be cured.
-Feeling betrayed and unable to put his emotions into words, he breaks off communication with Mary (by removing the letter "M" from his typewriter), who, heartbroken, has the entire run of her book pulped, effectively ending her budding career.
-She sinks into depression and begins drinking cooking sherry, as her mother had done.
-While searching through a cabinet, she finds a can of condensed milk and sends it to Max as an apology in an attempt to heal wounds.
-She checks the post daily for a response and one day finds a note from Damien, informing her that he has left her for his own pen-friend, Desmond, a sheep farmer in New Zealand.
+Mary studies psychology and writes her doctoral dissertation on finding a cure for Asperger syndrome with Max as her case study, despite his previous statements about not needing or wanting to be cured.
+She sends Max a copy, and he is infuriated, believing she has taken advantage of him.
+He breaks off communication with Mary by removing the letter "M" from his typewriter.
+Mary has the entire run of her book pulped, ending her career.
+She becomes depressed and begins drinking.
+She finds a can of condensed milk and sends it to Max as an apology.
+She finds a letter from Damien informing her that he has left her for his pen pal, Desmond.

-Meanwhile, after an incident in which he nearly chokes a homeless man (Ian "Molly" Meldrum) in anger for throwing away a used cigarette, Max realizes Mary is an imperfect human being, like himself, and sends her a package containing his Noblet figurine collection as a sign of forgiveness.
-Mary, however, has sunken into despair after Damien's departure and fails to find the box on her doorstep for several days.
-Finding some Valium that had belonged to her mother, and unaware that she is pregnant with Damien's child, Mary decides to commit suicide.
-As she takes the Valium and is on the verge of hanging herself, Len knocks on her door, having conquered his agoraphobia to alert her of Max's package.
-Inside, she finds the Noblet figurines and a letter from Max, in which he tells her of his realisation that they are not perfect, and expresses his forgiveness.
+After nearly choking a homeless man in anger (all because he threw a cigarette on the ground), Max realizes everyone is imperfect like himself.
+He sends Mary his Noblet figurine collection as a gesture of forgiveness.
+Mary fails to find the box on her doorstep for several days.
+Unaware she is pregnant with Damien’s child, Mary decides to commit suicide.
+Having finally conquered his agoraphobia, Len alerts her of Max's package.
+A letter from Max tells her of his realisation that they are not perfect.
 He also states how much their friendship means to him and hopes their paths will cross one day.

-One year later, Mary travels to New York with her infant child to finally visit Max.
-Entering his apartment, Mary discovers Max on his couch, gazing upward with a smile on his face, having died earlier that morning.
-Looking around the apartment, Mary is awestruck to find all the letters she had sent to Max over the years, laminated and taped to the ceiling.
-Realizing Max had been gazing at the letters when he died, and seeing how much he had valued their friendship, Mary cries tears of joy as she sits beside him on the couch.
+One year later, Mary travels to New York with her infant child to visit Max.
+Mary discovers Max dead on his couch, gazing upward and smiling.
+Mary finds all the letters she sent Max over the years taped to the ceiling.
+Seeing how much Max valued their friendship, Mary cries tears of joy as she sits beside him on the couch.